CptHilda0079/CptHilda0079.github.io/_posts/2024-01-21-BufferOverflowTask.md

 ![image](https://github.com/user-attachments/assets/56fb0c32-a3b2-4e7b-a560-04adf1c5ed4d)

-As we can see, the stack has been overwritten with a bunch of A values, using the command "x/24wx $rsp" we can view the top of the stack to find where the buffer begins.
+As we can see, the stack has been overwritten with a bunch of A values; using the command "x/24wx $rsp", we can view the top of the stack to find where the buffer begins.
 From this image, we can see that it begins at memory address 0x7fffffffdb60.
 > [!NOTE]
 > x/24wx $rsp displays the RSP register as 24 words (4 bytes each)

+## NOP sled and Shellcode
+To construct our payload, we need to begin with a NOP sled.
+A NOP sled is a sequence of NOP (no-operational) instructions used to ”slide” the execution flow to our shellcode (?).
+The NOP instruction is a command that tells the computer to do nothing.
+Our NOP instructions aim to ensure that our exploit does not fail by ensuring that the CPU reaches the shellcode.
+The size of our NOP sled is related to the size of our shellcode.
+For example, if our shellcode is 23 bytes, it must be 129 bytes long (as buffer + RBP = 152 bytes) to ensure enough space in the buffer + RBP for our shellcode instructions.

+Shellcode
+Shellcode is a set of instructions that executes commands to exploit a vulnerability in a program.
+A basic example of shellcode could execute the /bin/sh binary.
+If this program is misconfigured as SUID, we could execute /bin/sh to get a root shell.
 ## Crafting the payload

 ![image](https://github.com/user-attachments/assets/a13e976c-f8c4-4fa4-89fa-0845638d2418)